ERP vs CRM

 Another reason why some companies choose a CRM despite the tremendous benefits of ERP is that it saves costs.
 The ERP implementation is often costly, due to higher upfront costs.
 The CRM software, on the other hand, is priced cheaper due to the absence of various features such as production, inventory, warehouse, supply chain, and financial management.

-6. How Much Do ERP and CRM Cost?
+How Much Does ERP and CRM Cost?

 Best ERP Software in India is costlier than CRMs because of the large feature set it offers.
 Typically, ERPs cost between $100,000 to $700,000 for medium-sized businesses, whereas CRM costs between $10 to $300 per user charged monthly.
 The actual product prices may vary from product to product, and modules selected.